plancksecurity/planck-proxy/README.md

 `pip install -r requirements.txt`

-### p≡p python adapter
+### planck python adapter

-In order to run the p≡p Gate you need the p≡p Engine, the p≡p Python adapter and their dependencies installed.
+In order to run the planck proxy you need the planck Engine, the planck Python adapter and their dependencies installed.
 It can be done following [this guide](https://dev.pep.foundation/Adapter/Adapter%20Build%20Instructions_Version_3.x_DRAFT)

 ## Usage and settings

-The core of the pEp Gate is the pEpgate.py script.
+The core of the planck proxy is the planckProxy.py script.
 It is intended to be invoked by a postfix setup in order to handle the decryption of messages.
 See the [Postfix configuration](https://git.pep.security/pep/pEpGate/#postfix-configuration).

-You can see all the available arguments and their usage running the help command `./pEpgate.py -h`
+You can see all the available arguments and their usage running the help command `./planckProxy.py -h`

 ```
-usage: pEpgate [-h] [--DEBUG] [--keys_dir KEYS_DIR] [--work_dir WORK_DIR] [--SMTP_HOST SMTP_HOST] [--SMTP_PORT SMTP_PORT] [--settings_file SETTINGS_FILE] {encrypt,decrypt}
+usage: planckProxy [-h] [--DEBUG] [--keys_dir KEYS_DIR] [--work_dir WORK_DIR] [--SMTP_HOST SMTP_HOST] [--SMTP_PORT SMTP_PORT] [--settings_file SETTINGS_FILE] {encrypt,decrypt}

 pEp Proxy CLI.